mzhalechian/mzhalechian.github.io/_pages/about.md

 ### About Me
 ___
 I am currently a postdoctoral fellow at the [Harvard Kennedy School](https://www.hks.harvard.edu).
-Prior to joining Harvard, I obtained my Ph.D. in Operations Research from the University of Michigan, where I had the pleasure of being advised by Professor [Mark P. Van Oyen](https://ioe.engin.umich.edu/people/van-oyen-mark-p/).
+Prior to joining Harvard, I obtained my Ph.D. in Industrial and Operations Engineering from the University of Michigan, where I had the pleasure of being advised by Professor [Mark P. Van Oyen](https://ioe.engin.umich.edu/people/van-oyen-mark-p/).
 I also obtained an MSc in Statistics from the University of Michigan.

-In the summer of 2023, I will join [Kelley School of Business](https://kelley.iu.edu) as an assistant professor of Operations and Decision Technologies.
+In the summer of 2023, I will join [Kelley School of Business](https://kelley.iu.edu) as an Assistant Professor of Operations and Decision Technologies.

 ### Research Interests
 ___